If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 A savings account is a common account type offered by banks and credit unions.
 Money you put into these accounts accrues interest, unlike most checking account funds, so you can grow the value of your savings over time.

 A higher annual percentage yield (APY) enables you to earn interest much more quickly.
-If you placed $1,000 in a savings account with a 0.43% APY, you'd have only earned $0.70 in interest after one year.
-But if that account earned 1.70% APY, you'd earn $45 after one year.
+If you placed $1,000 in a savings account with a 0.43% APY, you'd have only earned $4.30 in interest after one year.
+But if that account earned 4.5% APY, you'd earn $45 after one year.

 A savings account is also a good place for your emergency fund and money you plan to use in the next three to five years.
 You'll have the money at your fingertips and you'll earn a modest amount of interest without the near-term risks that come with stock market investments.

 Some savings accounts have a tiered APY system where you earn a higher interest rate for keeping more money in your savings account.
 If the account you're interested in is set up this way, keep as much money in the account as you're able to.
 That way you can take advantage of the higher APY.
 Don't exceed $250,000 in a single account, though.
 Money over this amount won't be protected under FDIC insurance and if your bank goes under, you could lose it.

 Most savings accounts don't allow you to withdraw money directly, though a few banks do offer ATM cards.
 Usually, if you'd like money from your savings account, you must transfer it to a checking account and withdraw it from there via debit card, check, or a visit to a bank branch.

 For many years, savings accounts were governed by Regulation D. This is a federal law that prevents you from making more than six withdrawals or transfers out of your savings account in a month.
 Not all transactions fell under this rule.
 Deposits, in-person transactions at a bank, and ATM withdrawals (if your account offered an ATM card) didn't count toward your six monthly transactions.
 However, electronic transfers and automatic bill pay did count.